Diplegia: Causes

 Facial paralysis is usually caused by traumatic, infectious, neurological, metabolic, toxic, vascular, and idiopathic conditions.
 While over 50% of the cases of unilateral facial paralysis are caused by idiopathic conditions, less than 20% of bilateral cases are idiopathic.
 The most common infectious cause of facial diplegia is Lyme disease.

 Treatment

 The treatment for facial diplegia depends on the underlying cause.
 Some causes are usually treatable such as infectious, toxic, and vascular by treating the main problem first.
 After the underlying problem is cured, the facial paralysis usually will go away.

 Diplegia of the arms

 People with diplegia in their arms experience difficulties in reaching, pointing, grasping, releasing, manipulating objects and many other motor functions performed by the hands and arms.

 Causes

 There are several ways of getting diplegia in the arms.
 It is very common for people with cerebral palsy to have diplegia of the arms.
 Although most people with cerebral palsy have diplegia in their legs, some people have diplegia in their arms.
-Other ways of getting paralysis of both arms is through a traumatic event or injury.
+Other ways of getting paralysis of both arms is through a traumatic event or injury.Brachial amyotrophic diplegia, a regional variant of ALS, is a rare motor neuron disease characterized by diplegia in the arms.